 Presentation

-- Night blindness is often the first symptom
+- Night blindness (often the first symptom)

-Fundoscopy will show pigmentation.
-This is described as “bone-spicule” pigmentation.
-Spicule refers to sharp, pointed objects.
-Bone-spicule is used to refer to the similarity to the networking appearance of bone matrix.
+Fundoscopy shows pigmentation described as “bone-spicule” pigmentation.
+Spicule describes the sharp, pointed appearance.
+Bone-spicule refers to the similarity to the networking appearance of the bone matrix.
+The pigmentation is most concentrated around the mid-peripheral area of the retina.

 Associated Systemic Diseases

-- Usher’s Syndrome causes hearing loss plus retinitis pigmentosa
+- Usher syndrome also causes hearing loss

 Management